Consumer Advocate Network is a 501(c)(3) established in Washington, DC in 2003

 Deborah Gribbin

 Deborah Gribbin is the Chair of CAN’s Board of Directors.
 Deborah has over 25 years of experience working with nonprofits, running organizations and providing individual counseling to those in need.
 Deborah previously served as the US Director of The Atlantic & Pacific Exchange Program (APEP), a nonprofit headquartered in the Netherlands.
 She came to CAN almost two decades ago through her work as a grants manager for the Shelby Cullom Davis Foundation.
 She then developed an immediate connection to the organization’s leadership and mission.
-Since the passing of Effie Smith, Deborah has served as our volunteer Executive Chair, fulfilling many of the duties of an interim-Executive Director.
+Since the passing of Effie Smith, Deborah has served as the Board’s volunteer Executive Chair, and has served as CAN’s interim-Executive Director.
 Deborah’s career has centered on assisting those in need and helping nonprofits become more effective and efficient.
 She holds a Bachelor of Science in Marketing from Fairleigh Dickinson University.

 Michelle Dyson